hiphip12/react_recipes_app/README.md

 - ``` npm start ``` (to start local server)

-To read and write input data, the project includes a react script to watch changes in a local JSON server (full fake REST API) - seen in package.json file, line 23: ``` "server": "json-server -p4002 --watch recipesDB.json" ```.
+To read and write input data, the project includes a react script to watch changes in an aditional local JSON server (full fake REST API) - seen in package.json file, line 23: ``` "server": "json-server -p4002 --watch recipesDB.json" ```.

 Thus, to be able use that capability (using http://localhost:4002/), add in terminal:
 - ``` npm install json-server --save-dev ```